KMKgit/ToDoApp/README.md

 # To Do App

+### Thought process behind the project
+I started the project with frontend, backend and docker setup.
+When testcases were up and running, I continued with creating the backend entity with service functions.
+After testing API with postman, I started programming the frontend.
+When basic CRUD operations were working, I added the filtering and pagination to the application.
+Finally, I tested the docker composing and the application in another computer as well.

 ### Reasoning behind the technologies used
 For this project I used the following technologies, all of which I have experience with:
 - **Java Spring Boot**: I chose Spring Boot because I have worked with it before and I felt comfortable using it.
 It is a powerful framework that allows me to create a REST API effectively.